toluwalojurotimiayeni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+A script that converts a number from base 10 to base 16